2026 TMDSAS Activities Section Guide

 While variety is important, don’t sacrifice quality.
 It doesn’t do you any favors to focus on activities in which you barely participated or played a minor role just to check off a wider variety of categories.
 Your activities should be ones you played an active role in—ones you will be able to speak passionately about if asked to elaborate on during interviews.

-4 | Make it About You
+4 | Make It About You

 Describe your personal experience, not just what you did or what the activity required.
 Admissions committees don’t want a play-by-play of what shadowing entails.
 They want to hear about your unique experience and how the activity affected you, as well as how you affected the people you worked with.